What is enteric fermentation?

 Most enteric CH4 is emitted from Asia and the Americas (Fig. 2).
 Enteric CH4 emissions in non-Annex I countries represented more than three-fourths of total global emissions.
 However, on a per-animal basis, emissions continue to be larger in Annex I countries.

 Enteric fermentation occurs when anaerobic microbes, called methanogens, decompose and ferment food present in the animal’s digestive tract producing compounds that the animal host then absorbs.
 This digestive process enables ruminant animals to eat more plant materials that otherwise would not be digestible.
-Approximately 7-10% of ruminant’s energy intake is lost as CH4 and expelled via belches through enteric fermentation.
+Approximately 7-10% of a ruminant’s energy intake is lost as CH4 and expelled via belches through enteric fermentation.

 Factors affecting enteric fermentation